 Stock Comparison

-In this section, I will analyze the weekly stock price movements and trading dynamics of Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX) over the past year, highlighting key price changes and market trends.
+In this section, I will analyze the weekly stock price movements of Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX) over the past year, highlighting key price dynamics and trading behaviors.

 Trend Analysis